Smooth asymptotics for collapsing Calabi-Yau metrics: The asymptotic expansion theorem

 with the following properties.
 First of all, for every $0<\alpha<1$ and every smaller ball $B''\Subset B'$ there is $C>0$ such that on $B''\times Y$ we have for all $t\geq 0$:

 Furthermore, we have

 where the are functions from the base, and we have the estimates

-where as usual the supremum is taken over pairs of points that are either horizontally or vertically joined. \end{theorem}
+where as usual the supremum in \eqref{sieben} is taken over pairs of points that are either horizontally or vertically joined. \end{theorem}

 \begin{rk} To help understand this statement, morally each piece $\gamma_{t,i,k}$ should be thought of as having $\de\db$-potential of the form $e^{-\frac{i+2}{2}t}$ $\times$ (fixed function on total space), so $\gamma_{t,i,k}$ would be then bounded in the shrinking $C^i(g_t)$ but not in the shrinking $C^{i,\alpha}(g_t)$ for any $\alpha>0$.
 In practice, the potential of $\gamma_{t,i,k}$ is not quite of this form, but recalling \eqref{e:Gstructure} we see that its ``leading term'' is indeed of the form $\sum_p A_{t,i,p,k}(\mathrm{fixed}\ \mathrm{function})_p$, and the $L^\infty$ bound for $A_{t,i,p,k}$ in \eqref{drei2} just barely falls short of $e^{-\frac{i+2}{2}t}$.
-Furthermore, as we will see in the proof of Theorem \ref{mthmB}, the functions $A_{t,2,p,k}$ do satisfy the ``optimal'' $L^\infty$ bound by $e^{-2t}$. \end{rk} \begin{rk} Observe also that when $j=k=0$ the statement of theorem is analogous to our earlier work \cite[Thm 1.4]{HT2}, although not exactly identical since a different parallel transport is used there.
+Furthermore, as we will see in the proof of Theorem \ref{mthmB}, the functions $A_{t,2,p,k}$ do satisfy the ``optimal'' $L^\infty$ bound by $e^{-2t}$.
+As for the estimates in \eqref{sieben}, they give in particular bounds for the H\"older seminorms of derivatives of $A_{t,i,p,k}$ of order $j+3$ to $j+2+2k$ which blow up exponentially fast, and will be used in Section \ref{sectmain} to derive uniform $C^{j}(g_X)$ bounds for the pieces $\gamma_{t,i,k}, 2\leq i\leq j$, since these are defined using the approximate Green's operator $\mathfrak{G}_{t,k}$ that involves a high number of derivatives (cf. Lemma \ref{Gstructure}). \end{rk} \begin{rk} Observe also that when $j=k=0$ the statement of theorem is analogous to our earlier work \cite[Thm 1.4]{HT2}, although not exactly identical since a different parallel transport is used there.
 In this very special case, the proof of Theorem \ref{shutupandsuffer} gives a more streamlined and improved proof of that result. \end{rk}

 \begin{rk} When $j\leq 1$, the decomposition \eqref{decomponiti} simplifies, since $\gamma_{t,1,k}=0$, and the theorem just says that $\omega^\bullet_t-\omega^\natural_t$ is bounded in a shrinking $C^{j,\alpha}$-type norm, and goes to zero in shrinking $C^j$.
 However, already $\gamma_{t,2,k}$ does not vanish in general (see the proof of Theorem \ref{mthmB}, and the corresponding discussion in the Introduction), and so this strong statement that holds for $j=0,1,$ fails for $j\geq 2$.
 This is one of the main reasons why the statement and proof of Theorem \ref{shutupandsuffer} are complicated. \end{rk}